nilqed/IPyXt/README.md

 ## Advanced usage
-There is picture cache avoiding rendering the same output again and again (i.e inspecting the history).
+There is a picture cache avoiding rendering the same output again and again (i.e inspecting the history).

 To access the internals do as follows (for example):